EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 In this case, it is assumed that the Least Significant Bit (LSB) goes onto Y1 and the Most Significant Bit (MSB) goes onto Y16, and the value is signed short.
-If the value is unsigned short, "&U" must follow the relay number as follows.
+If the value is unsigned short, `&U` must follow the relay number as follows.

 ```